-The Best Dinosaur Games Ever Released - Gameranx
+The 21 Best Dinosaur Games Ever Released - Gameranx

 Over the years, there have been a ton of games in which our lizardy friends had one or another role to play.
 There was Wonderboy in the 80s, Mario had the most famous of gaming dinosaurs ever (who even had his own game), but we’re focusing on the real deal here.
 Big beasts being big and stompy.

 Kids (of all ages) love dinosaurs.
 As friends, as adversaries, as beasts of burden.
 Show me someone who doesn’t.
 If you grew up in the 80s or 90s, you were subjected to a ton of dinosaur stuff, read Jurassic Park after seeing the movie and didn’t really get what it was all about until years later.
 You watched a ton of TV series that featured dinosaurs.
 Dino Riders!
 Extreme Dinosaurs!
 So obviously you will have had a lot of love for video games feature them too.
-So let’s celebrate a fine selection of the best games featuring the best of extinct animals!
+So let’s celebrate a fine selection of the best games featuring the best of extinct animals although these games are not ranked in any particular order, we’ll continue to add more games we think you should check into.

 If you enjoy this list, you’ll probably like our list of the best pirate video games.